-Ms. LEUNG Ho Ki, June (梁賀琪), aged 55, is a co-founder of our Group, the Chairman of our Company and was appointed as a Director on 15 April 2015 and designated as an executive Director on 21 June 2018.
-Ms. June Leung is also a director of Beacon Group Limited, JR (TM) Limited and JR (YL) Limited.
-During her 31 years with our Group, she has been responsible for the overall management of our private supplementary education services as well as strategic planning and development of our Group.
+Ms. LEUNG Ho Ki, June (梁賀琪), aged 56, is a co-founder of our Group, the Chairman of our Company and was appointed as a Director on 15 April 2015 and designated as an executive Director on 21 June 2018.
+Ms. June Leung is a director of Beacon Enterprise Limited which, as at the date of this Annual Report, is a controlling shareholder (as defined under the Listing Rules) of the Company and whose interest is further disclosed in the Directors' Report in this Annual Report.
+Ms. June Leung is also a director of three subsidiaries of our Group.
+During her 32 years with our Group, she has been responsible for the overall management of our private supplementary education services as well as strategic planning and development of our Group.
 Ms. June Leung performs a leadership role in monitoring and evaluating our business, strategic planning and major decision making for our Group.
 In particular, she has developed our Group's overall business model and product portfolio as well as formulated our advertising and marketing strategy.
 Prior to assuming her role as Chairman, Ms. June Leung held the position of a teacher and a manager of our Group.
 Ms. June Leung graduated from The University of Hong Kong with a degree in Bachelor of Arts (Honours) in December 1989 and obtained a Doctorate of Business Administration from the European University in May 2011 through distance learning.
 She was registered as a teacher under the Education Ordinance section 45(1) in February 1999.
 Ms. June Leung is the spouse of Mr. Tam Wai Lung, Chief Executive Officer of the Company and executive Director and aunt of Mr. Li Man Wai, executive Director.

 Ms. June Leung is currently a director of Plan International Hong Kong, which strives for a just world that advances children's rights and equality for girls.
 In 2019, Ms. June Leung was awarded as an Honorary Fellow of The Professional Validation Centre of Hong Kong Business Sector.
-Ms. June Leung was honoured with "Golden Bauhinia Women Entrepreneur Award 2017", which was conferred by the Golden Bauhinia Women Entrepreneur Association for recognising her outstanding business achievements and entrepreneurship in 2017; with the Greater Bay Area Outstanding Women Entrepreneur Award presented by Hong Kong Small and Medium Enterprises Association and FM104 Metro Finance in 2018; and Junzi Entrepreneur Award presented by The Hang Seng University of Hong Kong in 2019 for her devotion in sustainable entrepreneurship.
+Ms. June Leung was also honoured with "Golden Bauhinia Women Entrepreneur Award 2017", which was conferred by the Golden Bauhinia Women Entrepreneur Association for recognising her outstanding business achievements and entrepreneurship in 2017; the Greater Bay Area Outstanding Women Entrepreneur Award presented by Hong Kong Small and Medium Enterprises Association and FM104 Metro Finance in 2018; Junzi Entrepreneur Award presented by The Hang Seng University of Hong Kong in 2019 for her devotion in sustainable entrepreneurship; and "CEO Marketer of the Year" in the "Market Leadership Award" presented by Hong Kong Institute of Marketing in 2021.

-Mr. TAM Wai Lung (談惠龍), aged 55, the Chief Executive Officer of our Company, was appointed as a Director on 15 April 2015 and designated as an executive Director on 21 June 2018.
-Mr. Tam is also a director of 16 subsidiaries of our Group.
-Throughout the past 20 years, Mr. Tam has focused on private supplementary tutorial services, executive management and the strategic development of our Group.
-During his 24 years of service in our Group, he has been responsible for the overall operations, finances and administration of our education services as well as strategic planning and development.
-Prior to joining our Group, Mr. Tam was employed by Wardley Thomson Limited and Wardley Financial Services Limited, where he worked as a trading assistant, dealer, assistant vice president and vice president, between April 1987 and August 1996.
-Mr. Tam is the spouse of Ms. Leung Ho Ki, June (Chairman and executive Director of Our Group), and uncle of Mr. Li Man Wai, executive Director.
+Mr. TAM Wai Lung (談惠龍), aged 56, the Chief Executive Officer of our Company, was appointed as a Director on 15 April 2015 and designated as an executive Director on 21 June 2018.
+Mr. Tam is a director of Beacon Enterprise Limited which, as at the date of this Annual Report, is a controlling shareholder (as defined under the Listing Rules) of the Company and whose interest is further disclosed in the Directors' Report in this Annual Report.
+Mr. Tam is also a director of 15 subsidiaries of our Group.
+Throughout the past 21 years, Mr. Tam has focused on private supplementary tutorial services, executive management and the strategic development of our Group.
+During his 23 years of service in our Group, he has been responsible for the overall operations, finances and administration of our education services, as well as strategic planning and development.
+Mr. Tam is the spouse of Ms. Leung Ho Ki, June (Chairman and executive Director of our Group), and uncle of Mr. Li Man Wai, executive Director.